alibaba/GraphScope/docs/interactive_engine/deployment.md

    gremlin>
    ```

-   You are now ready to commit any Gremlin queries via either the Python SDK or Gremlin console.
+   You are now ready to submit any Gremlin queries via either the Python SDK or Gremlin console.

 ## Remove the GIE Service
 ```bash